- Sat 5 Sep 2026

 - Insurance

-You will provide your own bike and helmet which should be in good working order.
+You will provide your own bike, which should be in good working order.
 Getting your bike serviced before the event is recommended.

-On-site bike mechanics will be available at registration on Friday evening, and throughout the event to help with mechanical issues encountered on the event.
+On-site bike mechanics will be available at registration on Friday evening and throughout the event to help with mechanical issues encountered during the event.

 E-bikes